timofonic-git/github-backup/README.md

 github-backup does not log into GitHub, so it cannot backup private repositories.

-github-backup will find and backup forks of a repository, and all forks of those forks, etc. However, it cannot go *up* the fork tree.
-So if your GitHub repositoriy is a fork of something else, the something else won't be backed up.
-There is an easy solution though.
-Just add the parent as a git remote.
-Then github-backup will find it, and back it up.

 Notes added to commits and lines of code don't get backed up yet.
 There is only recently API support for this.